carlobagnoli/pranomer/taskell.md

     * [ ] Add Begin button
     * [ ] Add Ctrl-w
     * [ ] Add Ctrl-b
-- Add Color Tags with unicode characters
+- Create a logo for the program
 - Add Priorities
 - Add task Weights
+- Add scroll for tasks
+- Add scroll for subtasks
-- Add the first commit
+- Add Color Tags with unicode characters

 ## IN PROGRESS